 The Dolomites are one of our favorite areas for trail running.
 Trails here are flowy and accessible, and the scenery includes impressive mountains, quiet villages and flower-filled meadows.
 Here, the Italian, Austrian, and ancient Ladin cultures intermingle in the small, scattered villages that dot this mountainous corner of Italy.
 Our inn-to-inn tour takes you through the Gardena and Funes valleys in the western Dolomites.
 We’ll trail run with light vests, as our bags are moved for us from village to village.
 One night at a high mountain lodge will require a slightly larger “fast packing” pack.
 Our tour begins in Ortisei, nestled in Val Gardena, in the heart of the UNESCO Dolomites World Heritage Area.
 There’s miles of great running radiating in every direction.
 On our first full day, we’ll warm up with a run visiting high huts and alpine trails.

-A typical day starts with a delicious buffet breakfast at our hotel, including freshly baked bread and pastries, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice.
-Soon we’ll be out on the trail, running through pastures and under the Dolomites’ iconic limestone towers.
-Run the Alps’ Senior Guide Bruno Yates will lead the way.
-During his reconnaissance last fall, Bruno wrote: “I’m used to running in some pretty incredible locations in the French and Swiss Alps, and I was blown away by what we found in this part of the Dolomites – and the sheer number of world class trails.
+During a recent trip to the Dolomites, Run the Alps guide Bruno Yates wrote: “I’m used to running in some pretty incredible locations in the French and Swiss Alps, and I was blown away by what we found in this part of the Dolomites – and the sheer number of world class trails.
 I’m looking forward to next June!”
 (You can read his story, here.)
 A few of our days will offer options, and if you want to take it easy, we’ll have two optional rest days, as well.
 Most days finish around 4 pm, giving time to wash up, relax, or just gaze upon the outside panorama from the balcony of your room.
 Later, we’ll enjoy dinner together at our fabulous hotel restaurants.
 These are multi-course affairs, often featuring delicious local Austrian and Italian specialties.

 Today, we’ll meet in Bolzano and transfer by taxi to Ortisei in the afternoon.
 If necessary, Run the Alps can help arrange your own private taxi from Venice, Verona, Innsbruck, or Munich directly–please inquire.
 Before dinner, we’ll meet for an overview of the week’s route, covering daily routines, and reviewing gear for each day’s adventure.